vandre-sales/meliva-ds/docs/docs/components/tooltip.md

 ### HTML in Tooltips

-Use the `content` slot to create tooltips with HTML content.
+Use the default slot to create tooltips with HTML content.
 Tooltips are designed only for text and presentational elements.
 Avoid placing interactive content, such as buttons, links, and form controls, in a tooltip.

 ```html {.example}
 <wa-button id="rich-tooltip">Hover me</wa-button>